Joel Plaskett

 William Joel MacDonald Plaskett (born April 18, 1975) is a Canadian rock musician and songwriter based in Halifax, Nova Scotia.
 He was a member of Halifax alternative rock band Thrush Hermit in the 1990s.
-Plaskett performs in a number of genres, from blues and folk to hard rock, country, and pop.
+Plaskett performs in a number of genres, from Americana and folk to hard rock, roots, and pop.

 Plaskett's songwriting frequently contains allusions to his home city, Halifax.
 With his band The Emergency, he has toured throughout North America and Europe with The Tragically Hip, Sloan, Bill Plaskett (his father), and Kathleen Edwards.

 Early life

 Plaskett grew up in Lunenburg, a small town on Nova Scotia's South Shore.
 His father, Bill Plaskett, is also a musician, and was a cofounder of the Lunenburg Folk Harbour Festival.
 Plaskett learned to play guitar and write songs while listening to an eclectic range of music, from singer-songwriters such as Joni Mitchell and Neil Young to rockers such as the Sex Pistols and the Pixies.

 Plaskett's family moved to Halifax when he was twelve; by the next year, he had formed his first band with friends Rob Benvie and Ian McGettigan.
 Initially, they called themselves Nabisco Fonzie.
 By 1992, they were a foursome called Thrush Hermit, with Michael Catano on drums.